networktocode/network-importer/docs/configuration.md

 import_cabling = "lldp"         # Valid options are ["lldp", "cdp", "config", "no", true, false] excluded_platforms_cabling = ["cisco_asa"]

-# Number of nornir tasks to execute at the same tim
+# Number of Nornir tasks to execute at the same tim
 nbr_workers= 25

 # Directory where the configuration can be find, organized in Batfish format